-- 6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts? - 2 Yes, all affiliated hospitals have accessible educational materials for patients.
+6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
+2 Yes, all affiliated hospitals have accessible educational materials for patients.
 1 Some affiliated hospitals have accessible educational materials for patients.
 0 No affiliated hospitals have accessible educational materials for patients.
-Score explanation: No affiliated medical centers have these materials available for patients.
+Score explanation: No such educational materials currently exist.